audioscience/avdecc-lib/README.md

 	notify_id++;

 The above examples place an uint32_t notify_id in a "void *" container.
-If the application writer is careful about object creation and destruction, they may choose to place a c++ (or other language) object in the notify_id field.
+If the application writer is careful about object creation and destruction, they may choose to place a C++ (or other language) object in the notify_id field.

 Callbacks
 ---------

 The following callback functions should be supplied.
-If NULL is passed in for the callback function, not callbacks will be invoked.
+If NULL is passed in for the callback function, no callbacks will be invoked.

 	void log_callback(void *log_user_obj, int32_t log_level, const char *log_msg, int32_t time_stamp_ms);
 	void notification_callback(void *notification_user_obj, int32_t notification_type, uint64_t guid, uint16_t cmd_type, uint16_t desc_type, uint16_t desc_index, void *notification_id);

 When a controller internal thread calls the log_callback function that was invoked at controller create time, the log_user_obj pointer that was passed in at that time is returned in the callback.
-The calling application code use this void pointer to store a c++ class if that was helpful to the structure of the calling application.
+The calling application code use this void pointer to store a C++ class if that was helpful to the structure of the calling application.
 The log_callback is called with log_level values of:
 * ERROR
 * WARNING